Table of Contents

 In addition to the inflammation, destruction of the valves and the myocardium, as well as immune complex settlements and tissue destruction occur.

-Symptoms and Clinic of Endocarditis
+Symptoms and Clinical manifestations of Endocarditis

 Also, splinter-bleedings under the nails, painful, reddish nodules on the fingers and the toes (Osler’s nodules, see left image) and, occasionally, clubbed fingers and hippocratic nails as well as Janeway-lesions can be symptoms.
 In the eyes, retinal bleedings (Roth spots) can appear.